MDunlopGray/Git_class_notes/README.md

 1. Go into the *project3* directory
 1. Create a helloworld.java program that prints "Hello world." to the terminal.
 1. Add, commit, and push it to the master branch.
 This is the initial push to create the master branch.
-1. Create a new branch called *development*
+1. Create a new branch called *develop*
-1. Switch to the *development* branch
+1. Switch to the *develop* branch
 1. Modify the helloworld.java file
-1. Commit and push the change to the development branch
+1. Commit and push the change to the develop branch
-1. Make a few more changes to the helloworld.java file and commit/push them to the development branch
+1. Make a few more changes to the helloworld.java file and commit/push them to the develop branch
-1. Go into GitHub and note the differences in the master and development versions of the helloworld.java file
+1. Go into GitHub and note the differences in the master and develop versions of the helloworld.java file
 1. Switch to the master branch
-1. Merge the master branch with the development branch
+1. Merge the master branch with the develop branch
 1. Push the merge into the remote repo
 1. Create a lightweight tag named *v1.0*
 1. Push the tag into the remote repo
-1. Go into GitHub and note the differences in the master and development versions of the helloworld.java file
+1. Go into GitHub and note the differences in the master and develop versions of the helloworld.java file

 # **TODO TOPICS**